 At their essence, business rules articulate information about something or about the relationship between (a.k.a association) one thing and some other thing.
-Here are some examples that can help you better understand exactly what business rules are:
+Some examples that can help you better understand exactly what business rules are:

 - Axioms: Axioms describe self-evident logical principles related to a domain that no one would argue with.
 For example, "Assets = Liabilities and Equity", the accounting equation, is an axiom.
-It is true by definition. - Theorems: Theorems are logical deductions which can be proven by constructing a chain of reasoning by applying axioms or other theorems in the form of IF...THEN statements. - Restrictions: A restriction is a constraint usually mandated by some authority. - Constraints: For example, specific behavioral constraints that control when it is appropriate to create, update, or remove information. - Limits: A limit is similar to a constraint. - Computations: For example, calculating things, such as "Total Property, Plant and Equipment = Land + Buildings + Fixtures + IT Equipment + Other Property, Plant, and Equipment". - Continuity cross-checks: For example, if a fact is used in one fact set that fact does not conflict with or contradict other facts in some other fact set. - Process-oriented rules: For example, the disclosure checklist commonly used to create a financial statement which might have a rule, "If the line item Property, Plant, and Equipment exists on the balance sheet, then a Property, Plant and Equipment policies and disclosures must exist." - Regulations: Another type of rule is a regulation which must be complied with, such as "The following is the set of ten things that must be reported if you have Property, Plant and Equipment on your balance sheet: depreciation method by class, useful life by class, amount under capital leases by class, ..." and so on.
-Many people refer to these as reportability rules or statutory and regulatory compliance requirements.
+It is true by definition. - Theorems: Theorems are logical deductions which can be proven by constructing a chain of reasoning by applying axioms or other theorems in the form of IF...THEN statements. - Restrictions: A restriction is a constraint usually mandated by some authority. - Constraints: For example, specific behavioral constraints that control when it is appropriate to create, update, or remove information. - Limits: A limit is similar to a constraint.

+- Computations: For example, calculating things, such as "Total Property, Plant and Equipment = Land + Buildings + Fixtures + IT Equipment + Other Property, Plant, and Equipment". - Continuity cross-checks: For example, if a fact is used in one fact set that fact does not conflict with or contradict other facts in some other fact set. - Process-oriented rules: For example, the disclosure checklist commonly used to create a financial statement which might have a rule, "If the line item Property, Plant, and Equipment exists on the balance sheet, then a Property, Plant and Equipment policies and disclosures must exist." - Regulations: Another type of rule is a regulation which must be complied with, such as "The following is the set of ten things that must be reported if you have Property, Plant and Equipment on your balance sheet: depreciation method by class, useful life by class, amount under capital leases by class, ..." and so on.
+Many people refer to these as reportability rules or statutory and regulatory compliance requirements. - Instructions or documentation: Rules can document relations or provide instructions, such as "Cash flow types must be either operating, financing, or investing." - Relations: How things can be related or associated, such as whole-part relations.
+For example, how the business segments of an economic entity are related.